Constructor University: Categorization of the study model

 The admission process of Constructor University follows the US-American system.

 Cooperation with businesses

 Constructor University offers companies various opportunities for cooperation, which include long-term research collaborations, the provision of scientific services as part of short-term research and development projects, or training of junior and managerial staff.

+Cyber Security Incident

+In February 6th 2024, Constructor University grappled with a cyber security breach, resulting in a week-long campus-wide internet blackout.
+While no data compromise was reported, functionality was only partially restored by late March.
+The incident's impact extended to essential services like the meal plan system, highlighting the crucial role of robust cyber security protocols in safeguarding educational institutions.